RobYed/angular2-wordpress-theme/README.md

 # Angular2 Wordpress Theme

-This is a fork from  [Using AngularJS And WP REST API In Your WordPress Theme](http://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/).
+Based on [angularjs-demo-theme](https://github.com/1fixdotio/angularjs-demo-theme) by [Yoren Chang](https://1fix.io).
 Starting with Angular 1, this will be transformed to Angular 2.

 ## Other Tutorials On Building Themes With AngularJS and WP REST API by 1fix.io